jlevy/leximetry/src/leximetry/docs/prose_metrics.md

     mind?
 Note this does not relate to whether the facts are subjective.
     It applies to both fiction and non-fiction.

+  - **Value 0:** Cannot assess.
+    Content missing or less than 3 sentences long.

-  - **Value 1:** Pure nonfiction organized by topic with clear scope and very little or no personal stories or narrative.
+  - **Value 1:** Pure nonfiction organized by topic with clear scope and very little or no personal stories or narrative transitions between topics.

   - **Value 2:** Mostly informative or factual content without narrative, but some elements of narrative like a technical book with a few personal stories.